chrislevn/vector_database_study/README.md

 [Blog post](https://christopherle.com/blog/2024/research-on-vector-db/)

+## Features:
+⭐ Supports FLAT, IVF, HNSW, PQ, SQ, and DiskANN (WIP) index.
+⭐ Have unit test with time and memory breakdown.
+⭐ Support simple UI Test with Streamlit.
+⭐ Easy-to-get-started repo to study vector database and index.

 ## Takeways:
 - FLAT is good but is slow.
 - HNSW is the fastest but the accuracy is not as good as IVF.